mattco98/LEGv8-Processor/README.md

 This project was originally created as part of ELC 3338 at Baylor University.
 I heavily enjoyed the project, and chose to continue the development of the processor on my own.

-_Sidenote to any possible ELC 3338 students who have stumbled across this repository: I've made certain choices to intentionally make this repository hard to copy from if you are in any lab except the last one.
-I'd recommend not copying anything from this repo :)_
+_Sidenote to any possible ELC 3338 students who have stumbled across this repository: I've made certain choices to intentionally make this repository hard to copy from.
+I'd recommend not copying anything from this repo._

 ## Projects